-For the purposes of hunting or fishing in Florida, a Resident is defined as:
+For the purposes of fishing or hunting in Florida, a resident is defined as:

-- Any person who has declared Florida as his or her only state of residence as evidenced by a valid Florida driver license or identification card with both a Florida address and a Florida residency verified by the Department of Highway Safety; or
+- Any person who has declared Florida as his or her only state of residence as evidenced by a valid Florida driver license or identification card with both a Florida address and a Florida residency verified by the Department of Highway Safety and Motor Vehicles (DHSMV).

 Acceptable Proofs of Florida Residency:

-- Florida Driver License or ID Card (with Florida residency verified by the Florida Department of Highway Safety and Motor Vehicles)
+- Florida Driver License or ID Card (with Florida address and residency verified by the Florida DHSMV)

-- Florida Military Orders (members of the United States military and their immediate family stationed here)
+- Florida Military Orders (active-duty United States military personnel and their immediate family members also stationed here)

 Alternate proof (may be used only by Florida residents who do not have a Florida Driver License or ID Card):

-Landlord Certification is no longer accepted as an alternate proof of residency.
+- NOTE: Landlord certification is no longer accepted as an alternate proof of residency.

-For children under the age of 18, there are two additional options for proving residency.
+For youths under the age of 18, there are two additional options for proving residency:

-- Student ID Card (from a Florida school)
+- Student identification card from a Florida school

-- Parent's Proof of Residency (child must be accompanied by the parent at the time of purchase)
+- Parent's proof of residency (youth must be accompanied by the parent at the time of purchase)

 Additional documentation is also required when purchasing a lifetime license for a child under 13 years of age.